Alfred Cannon

 Wartime Service

 On the day of his death the Battalion was part of the 6th Brigade, 2 Canadian Division, 1st Army.
 The 6th Brigade attacked Fresnoy 3 miles east of Vimy and were on the left of the most northerly Division involved in the attack which extended to about 15 miles in length.
 The Brigade was held up by uncut wire and suffered heavy casualties.
 The enraged survivors swarmed into Fresnoy and battered to death any German machine gunners they could find to avenge the deaths of their comrades.
-He was in ‘C’ Company of the Battalion and was reported wounded and missing.
+He was in ‘C’ Company of the Battalion and was initially reported wounded and missing.

 He has no known grave and is remembered on the Vimy Memorial to the Missing in France.